-Dr. Alfred Hannig is the Executive Director of the Alliance for Financial Inclusion (AFI), a global network of policymaking and regulatory institutions from more than 90 countries, dedicated to providing the world’s unbanked safe access to the formal financial system through smart policy initiatives.
+Dr. Alfred Hannig is the Executive Director of the Alliance for Financial Inclusion (AFI), a global network of 100 policymaking and regulatory institutions from 88 countries, dedicated to providing the world’s unbanked safe access to the formal financial system through smart policy initiatives.

 Dr. Hannig is a member of the AFI Board of Directors and heads the AFI Management Unit.
 He continues to take an active role in championing the AFI network concept and promoting the essential role of financial inclusion policy for the health of both the unbanked and the global economic system.

-As Executive Director, Dr. Hannig has overseen the growth of AFI from an organization with a few enthusiastic members into a global network of over 110 institutions.
+As Executive Director, Dr. Hannig has overseen the growth of AFI from an organization with a few enthusiastic members into a global network of 100 institutions.

 Before officially launching AFI in 2008, Dr. Hannig spent three years leading the design and development of AFI’s unique institutional peer to peer knowledge network concept, aimed at scaling up financial inclusion policy and regulatory solutions that have proven successful in developing and emerging countries.